lectorguard/JSerializer/README.md

     - Füge korrekte typ identifikationstest hinzu DONE
     - Überarbeite custom serialization, sodass custom types standardmäßig deserialisiert werden können DONE
+    - Compile library for GCC (linux)
 - Create namespace around the library
 - Write docs inside this readme

 - You can pass dereferenced raw pointers as long as they are not null !!
 - No support for weak_ptr because they can expire
 - Smart pointers are deserialized by calling make_unique or make_shared.
 References need to be updated after deserialization.
-This can be done by overriding the validation virtual function
+This can be done by overriding the validation virtual function.

 ## Usage